MaahiSadrani/Experiment-5/README.md

 - Else, display "Student not found"
 - Stop

-- ✅ Algorithm – Problem 3
-- (User login validation using dictionary)
+Problem 3: User login validation using dictionary)
 - Start
 - Create a dictionary users with usernames as keys and passwords as values
 - Read username and password from the user